- Supports people through crises, transitions and difficult situations

 The Pastoral Care Lending Library is a self-serve library, located in the hallway leading to the Peter Bulkeley room, available to all parishioners.
-The Library List of its contents is posted on this website.

-My Religious Faith Is Important to Me
+My Faith Community Is Important to Me

 If part of conveying your wishes is making sure that First Parish in Concord is contacted in case of your bereavement, serious illness, hospitalization, or death, then you should communicate your wishes to your loved ones or representatives who will speak for you.
 To facilitate that process we’ve developed a simple form, “My Faith Community is Important to Me.”